antc3519/amc246-CS388-001/README.md

 ## Notes

-Describe any challenges encountered while building the app. <!-- Replace this with your specific challenges and experiences -->
+It was difficult figuring out the branch feature of Github using Android Studio.
+Other than that though the project was simple! <!-- Replace this with your specific challenges and experiences -->

 ## License